velizhask/KADA-Connect-be/README.md

 # KADA Connect Backend

-A Node.js/Express backend API for the KADA Connect platform - connecting tech talent (students and trainees) with job opportunities in Indonesia.
+A Node.js/Express backend API for the KADA Connect platform - connecting tech talent with job opportunities in Indonesia.

 ## Overview

 KADA Connect serves as a comprehensive talent-matching platform, enabling:
 - Companies to discover and explore tech talent profiles
-- Students and trainees to find career opportunities
+- Kada trainees and Alumni to find career opportunities
 - Professional networking and hiring connections
 - Industry insights and tech trends analysis